Skip Navigation

 Investment Considerations

-The fund is subject to the same risks as the underlying bonds in the portfolio such as credit, prepayment, call and interest rate risk.
+The Fund is subject to the same risks as the underlying bonds in the portfolio such as credit, prepayment, call and interest rate risk.
 As interest rates rise the value of bond prices will decline.
-The fund may invest in more aggressive investments such as foreign securities which may expose the fund to currency and exchange rate fluctuations; mortgage-backed and asset-backed securities sensitive to interest rates and high yield debt (also known as junk bonds) all of which may cause greater volatility and less liquidity.
-The fund invests in securities issued or guaranteed by the U.S. government or its agencies.
-These guarantees do not apply to the fund.
+The Fund may invest in more aggressive investments such as foreign securities which may expose the Fund to currency and exchange rate fluctuations; mortgage-backed and asset-backed securities sensitive to interest rates and high yield debt (also known as junk bonds) all of which may cause greater volatility and less liquidity.
+The Fund invests in securities issued or guaranteed by the U.S. government or its agencies.
+These guarantees do not apply to the Fund.
 Investments in municipal obligations may be subject to more risk depending on economic, political and other conditions within the state and municipality.
-The fund may trade securities actively, which could increase its transaction costs thereby lowering its performance.
+The Fund may trade securities actively, which could increase its transaction costs thereby lowering its performance.

 Fund Facts